Chapter 1 What is a Cluster

 Your computer has 1 node, 8 CPUs, and 8 gigabytes of memory.
 The Hutch cluster has nearly 600 nodes, 4000 CPUs, and 40 terabytes of memory.

 How is the cluster different from a laptop or desktop?
 First, on your laptop you most likely interact with it using an operating system like Windows or MacOS.
 The Fred Hutch cluster uses a Linux operating system.
 Second, because many people use the cluster for many tasks, there isn’t a central screen and keyboard.
 You access the cluster remotely from your computer!
 We will talk more about how to connect to the cluster in a following chapter.
+Third, because the cluster is a set of many computers networked together, you will usually access only a few of the many computers for your work.

 Computing cluster